-This article describes a new feature in Microsoft Office Outlook 2007.
-This new feature enables Outlook 2007 to use DNS Service Location (SRV) records to locate the Exchange Autodiscover service.
+A new feature is available that enables Outlook 2007 to use DNS Service Location (SRV) records to locate the Exchange Autodiscover service

 This feature is also available in Outlook 2010.